John Ronald Shafto Adair: Personal life

 On 10 February 1919, while still in the military, Adair married Rose Ethel Ellis at the British Consulate in Cairo.
-They had one son (Isidore Ronald Shafto Adair 1920-1988).
+They had one son (Isidore Ronald Shafto Adair 1920–1988).
 Ellis filed for divorced some time later.
-On 16 January 1937, he married divorcee Bertha Ella, (née Savery, late Kither), at Saint Andrew's Presbyterian Church.
+On 16 January 1937, he married divorcée Bertha Ella, (née Savery, late Kither), at Saint Andrew's Presbyterian Church in Brisbane.

 Death

 On 27 June 1960, Adair died of a coronary occlusion-caused heart attack at Ascot, Queensland.
 He was cremated with Anglican rites.